-Lauren Haughton Gillis is a performer turned director and choreographer.
-She performed on Broadway in Wicked!.
-She was in the original casts of Turn of the Century directed by Tommy Tune at the Goodman Theatre in Chicago, Sammy with Leslie Bricuse at The Old Globe in San Diego.
-She has produced, directed, and choreographed shows for Broadway Cares Equity Fights AIDS all over the US and Canada with the Broadway National Touring companies of Hamilton, Wicked, Beautiful: The Carol King Musical, and The Book of Mormon, and featuring stars such as Jennifer Holliday.
+Lauren Haughton Gillis is an international director and choreographer who is deeply rooted in the tradition of musical theatre but curious about moving the art form forward in a more contemporary and equitable way.
+She has produced, directed, and choreographed shows for Broadway Cares Equity Fights AIDS all over the US and Canada with the Broadway National Touring companies of Hamilton, Wicked, Beautiful: The Carol King Musical, and The Book of Mormon.

 Lauren is currently an associate choreographer for Virgin Voyages International.
 She recently made her NYC directing debut at The Cutting Room with a concert version of the new musical, The Magic Hummingbird.
 Prior to the Lincoln Center run, Lauren worked on The Gardens of Anuncia with Tony award winning director/choreographer Graciela Daniele at The Old Globe in San Diego, CA. Lauren has directed and/or choreographed at La Jolla Playhouse, San Diego Musical Theatre, Diversionary Theatre, Ripley Grier Studios, Constellation Stage & Screen, Okoboji Summer Theatre, Festival 56, Cardinal Stage, Indiana University, San Diego State University, Northwestern University, The Jacobs School of Music Opera & Ballet Theater, and The Broadway in San Diego Awards (Jimmy Awards pre-qualifier).